jcpny1/spotty/README.md

 ## Usage

 In development,
-* From the project home directory, type `node bin/www`.
+* From the project home directory, type `yarn start`.
 * From the client directory, type `yarn start`.

 ## Testing